blorente/naylang-documentation/src/evaluator.md

 #### Implicit Requests

 These are the most complex nodes to evaluate, since they can represent a number of intents.
-Said nodes can be either field requests or method calls (with or without parameters), and thus the evaluation has to include several checks to determine it's behavior.
+Said nodes can be either field requests or method calls (with or without parameters), and thus the evaluation has to include several checks to determine its behavior.

-However, Grace provides a useful invariant to design the evaluation of requests: All identifiers are unique within a scope or it's outer scopes.
+However, Grace provides a useful invariant to design the evaluation of requests: All identifiers are unique within a scope or its outer scopes.
 As a consequence, for any given object, the sets of field and method identifiers **have to be disjoint**.
 Therefore, it does not make a difference the order in which we check whether a request is a field request or method call.
 In the case of Naylang, a decision was made to check whether a request was a field request first, and default to interpreting it as a method request if it wasn't.

-Once a request is found to represent a **field request**, it's evaluation becomes simple. `Request`s are expressions, and thus must place a value in the partial. `ImplicitRequest`s are requests made to the current scope, and thus it is sufficient to retrieve the value of the field in the current scope.
+Once a request is found to represent a **field request**, its evaluation becomes simple. `Request`s are expressions, and thus must place a value in the partial. `ImplicitRequest`s are requests made to the current scope, and thus it is sufficient to retrieve the value of the field in the current scope.

 Evaluating a **method call** requires slightly more processing.
 First, the values of the effective parameters must be computed by evaluating their expression nodes.
 These values are then stored in a list that will ultimately be passed to the method object.
 After that, a request has to be made to the current scope to `dispatch()` the method named in the request, and the return value is stored in the partial.
 The dispatch and method evaluation mechanism is further discussed in [Methods and Dispatch](#methods-and-dispatch).